MidnightPavlaka635920/Minecraft-ModM/README.md

 - Remove mod/plugin: `mcmodm remove <Project ID> (Project ID ) <Install Path>`.
 Just specified package will be removed
 - Update all packages: `mcmodm updateall <new Game version> <Install path>`
 ## Compiling yourself
 There is a Makefile.
 Use `make` to compile on Linux/macOS, `sudo make install` to install system-wide.
-Source files are in src/
+Source files are in src/ and header files are in include/
 On WIndoes, steps are simmilar after installing dependencies, using a MINGW64 shell.
-H bash eader files are in include/